 Oil-based poly leaves behind a yellowish tint which can develop into a slightly amber-colored tone as the project ages, so steer clear of applying this over light painted finishes.
 For this option, stick to a type of wood that’s dark or warm enough to hide the yellow cast.

-Water-based polyurethane dries clear, so it’s safe to use over light woods like maple without worry about yellowing.
+Water-based polyurethane dries clear, so it’s safe to use over light woods like maple without worrying about yellowing.
 However, in some cases, this option can become cloudy if applied over darker finishes.

 Polycrylic leaves behind no trace at all!
 It dries completely clear and won’t change the appearance of light woods like maple, birch, or anything painted white or a light color (like this chalk painted desk).